 Population and demographic mix

-The UAE witnessed significant population increase during the past few years because of significant growth in the various economic sectors which lead to influx of workers from diverse cultural and religious backgrounds.
-From 4.1 million in 2005, the population of the UAE grew to 8.3 million by the end of 2010.
-Out of this, the number of UAE citizens is less than 1 million (947,947).
+From nearly 4.1 million in 2005 (Excel, 250 KB), the population of the UAE grew to about 10 million by the end of 2021.
+Out of this, the number of UAE citizens is around 1 million.

 Government entities responsible for preserving the national identity